Description of Plant

 Different parts of this herb are used for different purposes.
 Its fruit is relished as a whole as well as for its chilled juice which is very good to beat the heat in hot and scorching summers like those of northern India.

 The leaves are also a significant contributor to the many beneficial properties that Bilva herb exhibits.
-The old yellow fruits of this tree turns green after one year.
+Old yellow fruits of this tree turns green after one year.
 It contains tannic acid, volatile oil and mucilaginous liquid.

 Special note about Aegle marmelos